Neighbor's Security Footage Helped Detectives Crack Mollie Tibbetts Case, Investigator Says

 Rahn said Rivera was not previously known to the local police department, and he had not come up in the investigation until police located the vehicle.
 “Its not like he was on anybody’s radar throughout the investigation” Rahn told Today.

 Once Rivera was detained, he gave a clearer picture of the Mollie’s last moments.
-According to the affidavit, Rivera told investigators that he ran next to Millie until she threatened to call the police and tried to run away.
+According to the affidavit, Rivera told investigators that he ran next to Mollie until she threatened to call the police and tried to run away.
 Rivera said he chased her and blacked out.
 He told police that when he came to he realized that he had killed her and put her body in the trunk of his car.
 According to the documents, he then dragged Tibbetts into a cornfield where he covered her body with corn stalks and left.

 Rahn said an autopsy is planned to take place today but it will take authorities four to six weeks to receive the final results.